salsify/ember-cli-dependency-lint/README.md

 ### Allowed Versions

 Out of the box, ember-cli-dependency-lint expects to find at most one version of any addon in an app's dependency tree, but it doesn't care precisely what that version is.
 To either tighten or loosen that restriction for a given addon, you can provide a [semver](https://github.com/npm/node-semver) specifier.
+For build-time-only addons, adding an entry here can be useful, but if the conflicting addon has runtime code, using `resolutions` or one of the other approaches outlined in **Dealing with Conflicts** above is strongly recommended.

 ```js
 // config/dependency-lint.js